Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Introduction

 Merging the advantages of the two heterogeneous approaches, we propose a general TO framework for multiclass FGS that achieves smooth transitions between multiple microstructure classes without additional constraints, even if those classes are not compatible initially.
-The cornerstone of our approach is a novel multiclass shape blending scheme that generates new microstructures from a small set of predefined basis classes while guaranteeing certain aspects of feasibility.
-Our framework departs from existing heterogeneous design methods in several ways: \begin{itemize} \item First, we create a continuous and low-dimensional microstructure representation by using the parameters of our shape blending scheme as design variables.
-This transforms the microscale problem into a parametric one without using costly, geometry-based DL.
-While we do require predefined basis classes, this by no means restricts our design, as we allow the regions for each class and the boundaries between them to be blurred so that the microstructures anywhere in the FGS can be novel, i.e., not found in the initial basis classes. \item Second, our blending scheme integrates naturally into existing TO methods.
+The cornerstone of our approach is a novel multiclass shape blending scheme that generates new microstructures from a small set of predefined basis classes while guaranteeing feasibility.
+We define a design as \textit{feasible} when the microstructures are not only self-connected (i.e., have no disconnected features) but also well-connected to their neighbors.
+In addition, we desire the microstructures to meet a minimum feature size, as required in some manufacturing techniques.
+Our framework departs from existing heterogeneous design methods in several ways: \begin{itemize} \item We create a continuous and low-dimensional microstructure representation by using the parameters of our shape blending scheme as design variables.
+This effectively transforms the microscale problem into a parametric one.
+While we do require predefined basis classes, this by no means restricts our design, as we allow the regions for each class and the boundaries between them to be blurred so that the microstructures anywhere in the FGS can be novel, i.e., not found in the initial basis classes. \item Our blending scheme integrates naturally into existing TO methods.
 In this work, we incorporate it with discrete and gradient-based TO, along with a new penalty that promotes diverse designs.
-These significantly reduce the cost to concurrently optimize the macrostructure as well as the graded topologies, volume fractions, and distributions of any number of microscale classes.
-Thus, through blending, our framework features design freedom near that of aperiodic methods while inheriting the efficiency of functionally graded design. \item Moreover, the blending parameters serve as effective inputs for feedforward neural networks that predict the effective properties of new microstructures and can be re-used in multiple applications, further accelerating design. \item Finally, the blending scheme can build in certain feasibility metrics (e.g., self-connectedness and minimum feature size) so that they do not need to be included explicitly in the TO problem.
+These significantly reduce the cost of concurrent design with any number of microscale classes.
+Thus, through blending, our framework features design freedom near that of aperiodic methods while inheriting the efficiency of functionally graded design. \item The blending parameters serve as effective inputs for neural networks that predict the effective properties of new microstructures and can be re-used in multiple applications, further accelerating design. \item Certain feasibility metrics (e.g., self-connectedness and minimum feature size) can be built into the blending scheme so that they do not need to be included explicitly in the TO problem.
 Furthermore, the flexibility of using basis classes permits designers to incorporate expert knowledge and eliminates the frustration of choosing compatible classes.
 If desired, manual selection can be removed altogether by extracting classes from open-source databases, e.g., using diversity metrics~\citep{Chan2020metaset}. \end{itemize}

 With compliance and shape morphing examples, we demonstrate the efficiency and inherent ability of our approach in designing multiscale structures with continuous transitions.
 The benefits of multiclass FGS are verified by utilizing both common truss-type and diverse freeform (topology-optimized) basis classes, and by comparing our results to designs in literature.